 Items will be removed (and personal items returned) from reserves at the end of the semester.

 If the materials I want aren't owned by the Library, can I request that they be purchased?

-If the library does not own a book or item you need for reserve, please submit a request to your subject bibliographer.
+If the library does not own a book or item you need for reserve, please submit a request to your library liaison.
 It may be possible for the library to purchase the material in time for your course reserves.
 The library does not generally purchase text books for Reserves or the collection.
 Instructors will be notified when items purchased for Reserves arrive.